victordfmsc/culinai/replit.md

 # Overview

-This is a recipe management web application built with Angular 19 that helps users manage their fridge ingredients, discover recipes, plan meals, and create shopping lists.
+This is a recipe management application built with Angular 19 that helps users manage their fridge ingredients, discover recipes, plan meals, and create shopping lists.
 The application integrates with Google's Gemini AI for recipe generation and Firebase for authentication and data persistence.
 It features a gamification system with points and levels, multilingual support (English, Spanish, French, German, Italian), and a subscription-based premium model.

+**Deployment Options**:
+- **Web Application**: Deployed via Angular dev server on port 5000
+- **Mobile Application**: Android app via Capacitor framework (see Mobile Architecture section)

 # User Preferences